Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 AML/CTF for Conveyancers

-Conveyancer obligations from 1 July 2026
+Conveyancer obligations, in effect since 1 July 2026

 AML/CTF for Real Estate